NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 The option ``--subpixel-mode 9`` is faster and still creates decent results (with ``asp_mgm``/``asp_sgm``).
 The best quality will likely be obtained with ``--subpixel-mode 2``, but this is even more computationally expensive.

+It is very recommended to read :numref:`nextsteps`, which describes other alignment methods and stereo algorithms.

-Thees commands will decompose the images in tiles to run in parallel, potentially on multiple machines.
-For more details, see :numref:`nextsteps`.
+The above commands will decompose the images in tiles to run in parallel, potentially on multiple machines (:numref:`parallel_stereo`).

 Or the ``stereo_gui`` frontend can be invoked, with the same options, as described in :numref:`stereo_gui`.
 This tool makes it possible to